3DXTalker: Unifying Identity, Lip Sync, Emotion, and Spatial Dynamics in Expressive 3D Talking Avatars: Method

-\mypara{Pose Head with Amplitude Embeddings} To achieve precise and responsive control of jaw motion and head rotation, we extract frame-wise amplitude features $\mathbf{A}_{amp}$ from the driving audio.
-Specifically, we first compute the amplitude envelope of the waveform and then apply frame-level window averaging to obtain a temporally aligned amplitude sequence that reflects speech intensity and rhythmic variations.
+To achieve precise and responsive control of jaw motion and head rotation, we extract frame-wise amplitude features $\mathbf{A}_{amp}$ from the driving audio.
+Specifically, we first compute the amplitude envelope of the waveform via the Hilbert transform and then apply frame-level window averaging to obtain a temporally aligned amplitude sequence that reflects speech intensity and rhythmic variations.
 These amplitude cues are injected into the pose branch via a cross-attention module $\mathcal{D}_{pose}$, where $\mathbf{H}_{t}$ provides motion context and $\mathbf{A}_{amp}$ provides audio-driven modulation.
 The resulting features are decoded by an MLP to produce the velocity fields for jaw pose $\hat{\boldsymbol{v}}^{\theta^{j}}_t \in \mathbb{R}^{N \times 3}$ and global head rotation $\hat{\boldsymbol{v}}^{\theta^{g}}_t \in \mathbb{R}^{N \times 3}$:

-\mypara{Expression Head with Emotion Embeddings} To enable emotionally coherent facial expressions, we extract frame-wise emotion embeddings $\mathbf{A}_{emo}$ from the driving audio using emotion2vec~\cite{ma2023emotion2vec}.
+To enable emotionally coherent facial expressions, we extract frame-wise emotion embeddings $\mathbf{A}_{emo}$ from the driving audio using emotion2vec~\cite{ma2023emotion2vec}.
 These embeddings capture subtle affective cues (e.g., happiness, sadness, anger) embedded in speech and are temporally aligned with the latent representation.
-The expression head injects $\mathbf{A}_{emo}$ into the motion representation via a cross-attention module $\mathcal{D}_{exp}$, followed by a MLP that predicts the expression velocity field $\hat{\boldsymbol{v}}^{\psi}_t \in \mathbb{R}^{N \times 50}$, represented as:
+The expression head injects $\mathbf{A}_{emo}$ into the motion representation via a cross-attention module $\mathcal{D}_{exp}$, followed by an MLP that predicts the expression velocity field $\hat{\boldsymbol{v}}^{\psi}_t \in \mathbb{R}^{N \times 50}$, represented as: